Word Family - Come

 • Hellenic *gʷōmós

-• Ancient Greek βωμός bōmós pedestal, altar
+• Classical Greek βωμός bōmós pedestal, altar

 • Greek βωμός vomós altar